 Life comes as a package.

-When you pack your bags to come to USA, your mom will advise you about staying safe, taking care of your health, but they will not be aware of such complex life in USA.
-Hopefully, you have learned something new form this blog post.
+When you pack your bags to come to the USA, your mom will advise you about staying safe, taking care of your health, but they will not be aware of such complexities of life in the USA.
+Hopefully, you have learned something new from this blog post.

 Do You have a story?

 Everyone reading this post will have one such story.
 Can you share your experience.
 You an send your story using the contact form.